 To help students progress through the curriculum, students are individually assigned an anticipated number of tasks to be completed each quarter.
-Tasks are selected by the instructor from the Pennsylvania Department of Education's Program of Study or Career and Technical curriculum for each program area keeping in mind how many are required to complete the curriculum in three years.
+Tasks are selected by the instructor from the Pennsylvania Department of Education's Career and Technical curriculum for each program area keeping in mind how many are required to complete the curriculum in three years.
 Each program instructor provides their students with the document to track student progress throughout their enrollment.